nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

     ```bash
     helm repo add prometheus-community https://prometheus-community.github.io/helm-charts

-    helm repo add kube-state-metrics https://kubernetes.github.io/kube-state-metrics

     helm repo update
     ```

     ```bash
     ###Sample Output###
     "prometheus-community" has been added to your repositories
-    "kube-state-metrics" has been added to your repositories
     Hang tight while we grab the latest from your chart repositories...
-    ...Successfully got an update from the "kube-state-metrics" chart repository
     ...Successfully got an update from the "prometheus-community" chart repository
     Update Complete. ⎈Happy Helming!⎈
     ```